Runaway SUV on the loose in Chapel Hill, North Carolina.

 Two things.

-We've got more from this long-haired maggot-infested uh FM type teacher, Jay Benish out in Aurora, Colorado.
+We've got more from this long-haired maggot-infested FM-type teacher, Jay Benish, out in Aurora, Colorado.

 We have four more bites.

-I'm I'm gonna try to limit my commentary because they speak for themselves.
+I'm going to try to limit my commentary because they speak for themselves.

 Here's the first of the four.

-Well, then, don't the Peruvians and the Iranians and the Chinese have the right to invade America and drop chemical weapons over North Carolina to destroy the tobacco plants that are killing millions and millions of people in their countries every year and causing them billions of dollars in health care costs.
+Now, if we got the right to fly into Bolivia and Peru and drop chemical weapons on top of farmers' fields because we're afraid they might be growing cocoa and that could be turned into cocaine and sold to us, well, then don't the Peruvians and the Iranians and the Chinese have the right to invade America and drop chemical weapons over North Carolina to destroy the tobacco plants that are killing millions and millions of people in their countries every year and causing them billions of dollars in health care costs?

-This is a guy teaching geography, human geography.
+This is a guy teaching geography, human geography in Aurora, Colorado.

-Where in this definition is to say anything about capitalism is an economic system that will provide everybody in the world with the basic needs that they need.
+Where in this definition does it say anything about capitalism as an economic system that will provide everyone in the world with the basic needs that they need?

 Do you see how this economic system is at odds with humanity, at odds with caring and compassion?